(A pdf version of this policy is available for download here)

 Introduction

 This document offers guidance to the elected Members, staff and residents within the area covered by St Stephen in Brannel Parish Council on marking the death of a member of the royal family.
-It sets out the protocols to be observed on the death of the Sovereign, which involves the greatest number of ceremonial elements
+It sets out the protocols to be observed on the death of the Sovereign, which involves the greatest number of ceremonial elements.
+It aligns with national protocols including Operation London Bridge

 All parts of this protocol apply on the death of the Sovereign.
 In addition, this protocol is constructed in a way to allow the appropriate elements to be used when marking the death of other national figures such as the Prime Minister, a serving Councillor or other prominent person.